 February 2015: Stanton became the first ever body-painted athlete to grace the cover of Sports Illustrated.
 It was a 12-hour process to complete the body painting before the photo session.

 Stanton's not overly impressed either.
 He shops at Walmart, partly for the people-watching but mostly because, as he asks, "Where else can you get all your supplies in one place?"

-Giancarlo rarely shows emotion, an it has become a contest for teammates to detect it when he does.
-Every once in awhile, they claim, when he hit one that lands in a faraway place—like a camera well, high above the wall in dead center—he'll betray the thick bark of his professionalism with a slight smile.
+Giancarlo rarely shows emotion, and it has become a contest for teammates to detect it when he does.
+Every once in a while, they claim, when he hit one that lands in a faraway place—like a camera well, high above the wall in dead center—he'll betray the thick bark of his professionalism with a slight smile.

 Stanton was selected to start in the 2015 All-Star Game.

-June 6, 2015: Remember all those eyebrows that were raised when the Marlins announced during the offseason that Stanton was signed to a 13-year, $325 million deal?
-Well he is only 25, and he already is the Marlins' all-time home runs leader.
+June 6, 2015: Remember all those eyebrows that were raised when the Marlins announced that Stanton was signed to a 13-year, $325 million deal?
+Well, he is only 25, and he already is the Marlins' all-time home runs leader.

 The real debate is whether Stanton sold himself short, although he could opt out after 2020 and he would have made $107 million for six years with a chance to step out and test the free-agent market at the age of 30.
 Hey, at 25 he is creating quite a legacy.
 His 172 home runs are a Marlins franchise record.
 (T Ringolsby - MLB.com - June 6, 2015)